riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 ---
 layout:     post
 title:      Converting a project to a package based architecture
-summary: I recently viewed a great <a href="http://www.telescopeapp.org/blog/telescope-package-based-architecture/" target="_blank">screen cast</a> by <a href="http://sachagreif.com/" target="_blank">Sacha Grief</a> where he explains the package based architecture used by the open source <a href="http://www.telescopeapp.org/" target="_blank">Telescope</a> project.
-In this post we convert an existing application to a project based architecture.
+summary: I recently viewed a great <a href="http://www.telescopeapp.org/blog/telescope-package-based-architecture/" target="_blank">screen cast</a> by <a href="http://sachagreif.com/" target="_blank">Sacha Grief</a> where he explains <a href="http://www.telescopeapp.org/" target="_blank">Telescope's</a> package based architecture.
+In this post we convert an existing application to a package based architecture.
 ---
-I recently viewed a great <a href="http://www.telescopeapp.org/blog/telescope-package-based-architecture/" target="_blank">screen cast</a> by <a href="http://sachagreif.com/" target="_blank">Sacha Grief</a> where he explains the package based architecture used by the open source <a href="http://www.telescopeapp.org/" target="_blank">Telescope</a> project.
+I recently viewed a great <a href="http://www.telescopeapp.org/blog/telescope-package-based-architecture/" target="_blank">screen cast</a> by <a href="http://sachagreif.com/" target="_blank">Sacha Grief</a> where he explains <a href="http://www.telescopeapp.org/" target="_blank">Telescope's</a> package based architecture.

 We're going to take an existing application and apply the principles laid out in Sacha's screen cast to convert it to a package based architecture.
 We'll be replicating a lot of the conventions used in Telescope very closely such as utilizing a lib and core package.

 ##Why packages?
-So before we get going, why would one want to use a package based architecture in a Meteor project?
-Well, there are a number of reasons that Sacha covers in his screen cast, which I'll summarize here:
+So before we get going, what's the point of using a package based architecture?
+Well, there are a number of reasons that Sacha covers in his screen cast:

 * File load order.
-The load order of files is explicit when using packages, this means you can avoid any load order issues you may have run into with a traditional structure.
+The load order of files is explicit when using packages.
+This means you can avoid any load order issues that would occur with a traditional structure.
 * Code organization.
-With packages, organization of your code is more modular and coupling between components is reduced.
+With packages, organization of your code is more modular and coupling between components is reduced or eliminated completely.
   * Typically each feature has it's own package.
   * Each feature is independent, can take out a package and the application still works.
 * Meteor update.
-Updates on your application can be applied via Meteor update. (test this out!!!!)
+Updates on your application can be handled via Meteor update.
 * Customizations are easier.
 If someone alters the source to add features, this can be done via a package, thus ensuring the core code of the application is not compromised.

 ##Why not packages?
-The only real drawback that I see to using a package based architecture is that it adds some minor complexity and may be unfamiliar to other developers who might be looking at your code.
+The only real drawback that I see to using a package based architecture is that it adds some minor complexity to your project.

-There are a couple of additional steps involved in adding a new file when using packages, you need to specify the files directly in the package file.

 For small projects, a package approach *might* be overkill.
-I really am impressed with some of the benefits of a package approach however, after running through this tutorial hopefully you'll have a better idea of whether you want to give it a go for your own projects.
+However, I'm very impressed with the package approach and feel even for small projects it might be beneficial.

 ##What we'll build
 <img src="../images/posts/package-based-architecture-part-1/app-done.png" class="img-responsive" />

 For those of you who have gone through the <a href="/paging-and-sorting-part-1/" target="_blank">paging and sorting</a> tutorial, this is going to look familiar.
 Sorry about the recycled application, but taking an existing application and converting it I think is good way to demonstrate the differences between a standard and package based architecture.

-Note we won't be doing much explanation of examination of the actual implementation code in this post.
-Mostly we'll be moving code around and dealing with `package.js` files.
+Note we won't be doing much explanation or examination of the actual implementation code, mostly we'll be moving code around and dealing with `package.js` files.
 If you want an explanation of the code, checkout the <a href="/paging-and-sorting-part-1/" target="_blank">paging and sorting</a> tutorial.

 ##Creating the app
 If you've gone through the paging and sorting tutorial you can use the existing code you built out from that.
 If not or if you want to start from a fresh code base you can clone the starting point for this post from GitHub.